jschuh/klipper-macros/README.md

 respond through other channels (e.g. Discord, Twitter), because I don't find them useful for handling bug reports.

+Some important things to remember when reporting bugs:

+* **Paste the full text of the command that triggered the error, along with any error messages printed to the console** (and relevant sections of the klipper logs if appropriate).
+* **Attach your config to the bug report.** There's generally no way to diagnose anything without the configs.
+* **Verify that your issue reproduces on the current, stock installation of Klipper and klipper-macros.** Non-stock configurations and outdated versions make diagnosis nearly impossible.
+* Please don't treat bug reports as a substitute for following the installation and troubleshooting instructions.
+* If you file a feature request I will most likely close it (unless it's something I was already planning on adding).
+Sorry, but I wrote these macros to meet my own needs, so that's what I work on.

+> **Note:** Reports that do not follow the above guidelines _**will likely be
+> closed without any other action taken.**_

 # Contributing

 I'm happy to accept bugfix PRs.
-I'm also potentially open to new features or additions.
-That stated, I wrote these macros mainly for personal use on my printers.
-So, I may decline the PR if it's something I'm not interested in or just looks like it would be a hassle for me to maintain.
+I'm also potentially open to accepting new features or additions.
+However, I may decline the PR if it's something I'm not interested in or just looks like it would be a hassle for me to maintain.

 ## Formatting